How to Set (and Keep) Boundaries

 What are boundaries?

-Personal boundaries can be thought of as the limits or rules we set for ourselves within relationships.
-Healthy boundaries provide a foundation upon which to build healthy relationships.
+Personal boundaries can be considered the limits or rules we set for ourselves and within relationships.
+Healthy boundaries provide a foundation for building healthy personal habits and healthy relationships.

-The boundaries we set help us establish where our responsibilities begin and end.
-We can set boundaries around our time, our possessions, our physical space, our emotions, our energy, and more.
+Our boundaries are rooted in our values, and understanding our boundaries requires a keen self-awareness.
+We can set boundaries around our time, our finances and possessions, our physical space, our emotions, our energy, our health, and more.
+Learn how to set and keep boundaries.

-Here are just a few examples of a personal boundary one may set:
+Here are just a few examples of personal boundaries one may set:

-- Making it clear to coworkers that you won’t answer emails on the weekends.
+- Making it clear to coworkers that you won’t answer emails outside of work hours.

 - Choosing not to loan money to loved ones.

-- Saying no to something you don’t have the energy to do.
+- Saying no to anything that makes you uncomfortable or that you don’t want to do.

 Why are boundaries important?